Midway (2019 film): Production

+Development

 On May 23, 2017, it was reported that Roland Emmerich would be directing the World War II film Midway.
 Due to its potential lofty budget (with estimates putting its needed cost at $125 million), Emmerich had trouble getting the film greenlit.
 When no major studio would bankroll the project, he cut down on potential battle sequences and turned to individuals for the funds, resulting in $76 million; he then got an additional $24 million in equity, mostly from Chinese investors, resulting in the film's $100 million budget.
 It is one of the most costly independent films ever made.
 Emmerich had previously attempted to mount the film at Sony Pictures in the 1990s, with William Goldman becoming interested in the project.
 However, as with the final rendition, executives balked at the proposed $100 million budget ($152 million by 2019 inflation), and Emmerich moved on to direct The Patriot.

 Harald Kloser also produced the film.
+The Naval History and Heritage Command of the US Navy were involved in both the writing and production of the film.

+Casting

 In April 2018, Woody Harrelson and Mandy Moore joined the ensemble cast for the film.
 In July 2018, Luke Evans was cast in the film to play Lieutenant Commander Wade McClusky, who was awarded the Navy Cross for his role in the Battle of Midway.
 Robby Baumgartner was hired as cinematographer.
 August saw the additions of Patrick Wilson, Ed Skrein, Aaron Eckhart, Nick Jonas, Tadanobu Asano, Dennis Quaid, and others to the cast.
 Darren Criss, Alexander Ludwig, and Brandon Sklenar were cast in September.

+Filming

-Filming began on September5, 2018, in Honolulu, Hawaii.
+Filming began on September 5, 2018, in Honolulu, Hawaii.
 It was also shot in Montreal, Quebec.

 In November 2018, it was announced that VFX company Scanline VFX will be the main VFX vendor, and that Pixomondo had signed on to provide additional visual effects.